 Case of injury

-Signs and symptoms
+Golfer’s elbow signs and symptoms

-Rehabilitation and prevention
+Golfer’s elbow rehabilitation and prevention

-Reduction of elbow pain.
+- Reduction of elbow pain.

-Facilitation of tissue repair.
+- Facilitation of tissue repair.

-Restoration of normal joint range of motion and function.
+- Restoration of normal joint range of motion and function.

-Normalisation of your upper limb neurodynamics.
+- The normalisation of your upper limb neurodynamics.

-Normalisation of cervical joint function.
+- The normalisation of cervical joint work.